SAP/spartacus-docs/_pages/dev/seo/html-tags.md

 }
 ```

-Canonical URLs are used by crawlers to optimize the search index by providing a single URL to a page, which helps avoid results with duplicated content.
-Without a canonical URL, subtle differences in (generated) URL variations are considered duplicates, which might impact the ranking of the page.
+A canonical URL provides a single URL to a page, and this URL is used by crawlers to optimize the search index.
+When a page has a canonical URL, it help crawlers to avoid identifying the page as duplicated content.
+Without a canonical URL, subtle differences in (generated) URLs are considered duplicates, and this could impact the ranking of the page.

-URL variations might be introduced by external systems (such as social platforms) or they may be caused by the internal mechanism of the web application.
+URL variations might be introduced by external systems (such as social platforms), or they may be caused by the internal mechanism of the web application.
 The following are common examples of URL variations:

 - links to pages with query parameters from social platforms: the query parameters are different from user to user, but the actual page is the same.
 - product variations that only differ in the selected size or colour: the URL is different, but the content is 99.99% similar.